 Study of acute and chronic disease processes in relationship to the most current principles of the nutrition care process with attention to surgery and critical care, renal, transplant and parenteral and enteral conditions.
 Prerequisite: 470.

-NUTR-481 Nutrition Field Practicum (2 Credits)
+NUTR-481 Professional Practice in Food Service Management (2 Credits)

 Supervised practice with a program director or department manager in a non-commercial foodservice operation or food-related business.
 Students will be engaged in management projects.
 Prerequisite: 351.